kondratyev-nv/training/README.md

 ### Trie implementation - [Java](java/src/main/java/ru/nk/training/Trie.java)

-Implemetation of Trie data structure designed to add words, count number of words by specified prefix, and to obtaining words that starts with the specified prefix.
+Implementation of Trie data structure designed to add words, count number of words by specified prefix, and to obtaining words that start with the specified prefix.

 ### Count stars - [Java](java/src/main/java/ru/nk/training/StarCounter.java)

-For this problem, you should write a program which counts the number of stars visible in an bitmap image.
+For this problem, you should write a program which counts the number of stars visible in a bitmap image.
 An image consists of pixels, and each pixel is either black or white (represented by the characters `#` and `-`, respectively).
 All black pixels are considered to be part of the sky, and each white pixel is considered to be part of a star.
 White pixels that are adjacent vertically or horizontally are part of the same star.

 ### Checking intersection of rectangles - [Java](java/src/main/java/ru/nk/training/RectangleIntersectionChecker.java), [C++](cpp/src/rectangles_intersect.cpp)